Alien: Covenant: Music

 The musical score for Alien: Covenant was written by Australian musician and composer Jed Kurzel.
 Initially, Harry Gregson-Williams was selected as the film's composer.
 When the first trailer was released in late 2016, Kurzel was revealed as the replacement for Gregson-Williams.
 Themes from Jerry Goldsmith's original score for Alien were incorporated, as well as themes from Marc Streitenfeld's and Harry Gregson-Williams' score for Prometheus.
 A version of "Nature Boy" sung by Norwegian singer and songwriter Aurora was used in the first trailer, while another song, "Under the Water", was used in a short promotional film featuring the character Daniels (Katherine Waterston) battling a xenomorph.

 Melanie De Biasio's track "I Feel You – Eels Remix" was used as the soundtrack for the in-universe short film Meet Walter, starring Michael Fassbender, that was created to promote the film.

-Additional song credits include "Theme from Alien" composed by Jerry Goldsmith, "Das Rheingold, Scene 4: Entrance of the Gods into Valhalla" composed by Richard Wagner, "Take Me Home, Country Roads" by John Denver, "The Man Who Broke the Bank at Monte Carlo" by Fred Gilbert, "Ancient Flute", "Life" and "We Were Right" composed by Harry Gregson-Williams, and "Let Me Down Easy" by Paolo Nutini.
+Additional song credits include "Theme from Alien" composed by Jerry Goldsmith, "Das Rheingold, Scene 4: Entrance of the Gods into Valhalla" composed by Richard Wagner (in the soundtrack, incorrectly called by David as 'Das Rheingold, Act II' - the opera has only one act) "Take Me Home, Country Roads" by John Denver, "The Man Who Broke the Bank at Monte Carlo" by Fred Gilbert, "Ancient Flute", "Life" and "We Were Right" composed by Harry Gregson-Williams, and "Let Me Down Easy" by Paolo Nutini.

 Release

 In the run up to release, 20th Century Fox released a number of short prologue films as part of the marketing for Alien: Covenant.
 The first, called Prologue: Last Supper, was directed by Ridley Scott's son Luke Scott and features the crew of the Covenant having a last meal before they enter cryosleep.
-The second prologue, called The Crossing and directed by Ridley Scott, reveals what happened to Elizabeth Shaw (Noomi Rapace) and the android David (Michael Fassbender) following the ending of Prometheus.
-Another was called Meet Walter, starring Michael Fassbender and directed by Luke Scott, which was a fictional advertisement for the Walter series of androids.
+The second prologue, called The Crossing and directed by Ridley Scott, reveals what happened to Elizabeth Shaw (Noomi Rapace) and the android David (Michael Fassbender) following the ending of Prometheus.Another was called Meet Walter, starring Michael Fassbender and directed by Luke Scott, which was a fictional advertisement for the Walter series of androids.

 Alien: Covenant premiered on May 4, 2017, at the Odeon Leicester Square in London.
-The film was released on May 19 in the United States, in 2D and IMAX 2D.
+The film was released on May 19 in the United States.
 It was originally set to be released on October 6, 2017, before being moved up to August 4, and then again to its final date.

 The version of the film released in China on June 16, 2017, was six minutes shorter than the version released elsewhere due to censorship with most of the scenes involving the aliens and a scene where the two characters played by Michael Fassbender kiss having been cut.

+Home media

 The film was released in Japan on September 15, 2017.
 The Blu-ray, DVD, and 4K Ultra HD releases of the film came out on August 15, 2017.
 The home release includes an audio commentary by the director and 22 minutes of deleted scenes and unused footage from the first cut of the film.